Lung Disease Treatment in Dallas, TX

 Traditional lung disease treatment options in Texas include medications, supplemental oxygen, and, in severe cases, a lung reduction or transplant.
 These options either are either high-risk or accomplish nothing more than masking symptoms of disease.
 For example, roughly 78 percent of patients survive the first year after receiving a lung transplant, and this percentage decreases with each following year.
 About 63 percent survive 3 years after the surgery, and about 51 percent make it to 5 years.

 A Better Option

-The Lung Institute clinic in Texas provides stem cell therapy using cells extracted from a patient’s own body–from blood, fat tissue or bone marrow.
+The Lung Institute clinic in Texas provides cellular therapy using cells extracted from a patient’s own body–from blood, fat tissue or bone marrow.
 The cells are then treated and reintroduced into the body.
-Once back in circulation, stem cells naturally target damaged lung tissue, which may lead to improved lung function.
+Once back in circulation, cells naturally target damaged lung tissue, which may lead to improved lung function.

-The results speak for themselves.
-70 percent of Lung Institute patients report an improved quality of life after receiving stem cell therapy.
 If you or a loved one suffers from lung disease, the Lung Institute location in Texas can help.
-Contact one of our patient coordinators at (800) 729-3065 for a free evaluation.
+Contact one of our patient coordinators at 888-745-6697 for a free evaluation.